The trick to getting the best results from essential oils for hormone support is to use multi-tasking oils, that support various systems in the body.

 And to help you get started this post is going to cover the 5 most important essential oils for female hormones, as well as some tips and blends that you can use.

 Let’s get to it!

 Note: this post contains affiliate links and I earn a commission (at no additional cost to you) if you use them to make a purchase.

-5 MUST-HAVE ESSENTIAL OILS FOR HORMONE BALANCE
+TOP 5 ESSENTIAL OILS FOR HORMONE BALANCE

 |Ylang ylang oil||boosts libido, relieves PMS, increases energy, enhances mood.|

 |Clary sage oil||regulates estrogen, supports the thyroid, reduces cortisol, improves sleep, relieves PMS.|

 |Geranium oil||improves physical and mental symptoms of PMS, relieves hot flashes, boosts mood, regulates menstrual cycles during peri-menopause.|